caphodel/brackets-db-manager/README.md

 A brackets extension to querying a database server, now only support SQL server.

-Now it's only offer basic functionality, like browse databases, tables, show table fields, show table data in a paging table, run query (all text in a document or just a selection of it).
+Now it's only offer basic functionality, like browse databases, tables, views, show table fields, show table data in a paging table, run query (all text in a document or just a selection of it).

 How to connect to a database
 ====================